 Schedule Application Auto Scaler

-It is best to setup auto-scaling with multiple rules to handle rare scenarios, such as overnight increase in traffic due to holiday seasons like Thanksgiving.
+It is best to set up auto-scaling with multiple rules to handle rare scenarios, such as an overnight increase in traffic due to holiday seasons like Thanksgiving.
 These kinds of occurrences can be scheduled ahead of time.

 PCF Auto Scaler provides functionality to schedule “auto-scaling” to handle for rare ‘known’ events which may impact application availability/performance.

 This can be achieved from Apps manager.
 For this go to your deployed application which is bound to app-auto scalar service and select ‘Manage scaling’ and select ‘schedule Limit Change’.
 Below is the sample rule setup:

 The above configuration will scale up the application on Nov 14, 2019, at 8 PM and will scale down the application on Nov 15, 2019, at 8 PM.